Red by Qiu Xiaofei

 Qiu Xiaofei, Almost 7, 2005, acrylic on fiber glass, dimensions variable © Qiu Xiaofei

-In 2006, the CAFA Art Museum, Beijing, organized Qiu’s one-artist exhibition, Heilongjiang Box, which featured his paintings of old photographs and depictions of childhood objects.
-The catalogue for Heilongjiang Box was enclosed in a cardboard box together with the playful and symbolically evocative inclusion of a marker and glass marbles, along with nostalgic autobiographical texts recounting Qiu’s memories of his early years growing up in Heilongjiang Province.
-The show was followed in 2009 by his one-artist exhibition Invisible Journeys at Doosan Art Center, Seoul.
-Invisible Journeys included sculpture, mixed-media installations, and oil paintings based on family snapshots and didactic photographs.
+In 2006, the CAFA Art Museum, Beijing, organized Qiu’s first solo exhibition, Heilongjiang Box, which featured paintings informed by old family photographs, writings from family members, and daydreams and memorabilia from his childhood.
+The exhibition catalogue for Heilongjiang Box features nostalgic, autobiographical texts that reflect the artist's upbringing in Harbin, alongside playful and symbolically evocative objects—such as a marker and glass marbles—all housed within a cardboard box.
+The show was followed in 2009 by his solo exhibition Invisible Journeys at Doosan Art Center, Seoul, which featured sculptures, mixed-media installations, and oil paintings based on family snapshots and didactic photographs.

-Over the following decade, Qiu moved from iconographic experiments in individual and collective memory to explorations of cultural psychology and the social unconscious as he embraced the serendipity and instability of the painting process.
-In 2013, Shanghai Minsheng Art Museum organized the solo exhibition Repetition in its main exhibition hall.
-Also in 2013, another one-artist exhibition of his work, Rauschenberg Said, “The Walking Stick is Longer than the Maulstick, after All” was held at Beijing Commune.
-Apollo Bangs Dionysus (2014) was exhibited at Pace Gallery, Beijing, and Double Pendulum (2016) was shown by Pace Gallery in New York.
-Pace Gallery, Hong Kong, exhibited Pine or Willow (2017), followed by the presentation of Fade Out (2018) in Seoul.
-In 2021, Pace Gallery, New York, exhibited Divination.
+Over the following decade, Qiu moved from iconographic experiments in individual and collective memory to explorations of private emotions and social subconscious as he embraced serendipity and instability in the process of painting.
+In 2013, Shanghai Minsheng Art Museum presented Qiu’s solo exhibition Repetition, followed by Rauschenberg Said, “The Walking Stick is Longer than the Maulstick, after All” held at Beijing Commune.
+Since joining Pace Gallery, Qiu has presented numerous exhibitions including Apollo Bangs Dionysus, Pace Gallery, Beijing (2014); Double Pendulum, Pace Gallery, New York (2016); Pine or Willow, Pace Gallery, Hong Kong (2017); Fade Out, Pace Gallery, Seoul (2018); and most recently, Divination held at the gallery’s New York location in 2021.

 Green and Ropes by Qiu Xiaofei